spacelift-io/user-documentation/docs/integrations/source-control/github.md

 One of the things we're most proud of at Spacelift is the deep integration with everyone's favorite version control system - GitHub.

 !!! warning
     This integration is typically set up automatically for users who have selected GitHub as their login source, but if you are logging into Spacelift using a different identity provider (e.g. Google, GitLab, or another SSO provider), and do not have GitHub configured as a VCS Provider, see the following section on [Setting up the custom application](github.md#setting-up-the-custom-application).
-This is also applicable for users who want to connect Spacelift to their GitHub Enterprise instance or to multiple GitHub accounts. **If you're on a self-hosted version of spacelift, you will be required to set up the custom application.**
+This is also applicable for users who want to connect Spacelift to their GitHub Enterprise instance or to multiple GitHub accounts.

 ## Setting up the integration